gorootde/silverbullet-collection/styles/CollapsibleActionMenu.md

-This Will make the ActionMenu collapsible for Mobile Devices
+This will make the ActionMenu collapsible for Mobile Devices

 ```space-style
 /*Mobile Collabsible Menu*/